portainer/portainer-docs/docs/source/configuration.rst

 Hiding specific containers
 ==========================

-**Deprecation notice**: the ``-l`` flag is deprecated and will be remove in future versions.
-Use the settings section in Portainer UI to manage hidden containers.

 Portainer allows you to hide containers with a specific label by using the ``-l`` flag.

 For example, take a container started with the label *owner=acme* (note that this is an example label, you can define your own labels):